Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Discussion

-In our implementation, an issuer assigns every credential that they issue a unique~ID that is stored in one of the metadata fields.
-Our approach creates a proof of non-revocation via downloading the Merkle tree from the issuer's server (or a blockchain) and using it to create a proof that the bit at the specific leaf and position corresponding to the credential's private revocation ID is set to~1.
-One can readily see that the number of bits required to store the Merkle tree in uncompressed form is twice the number of bits of the leaves, i.e., around 4~million bits or 0.5~MB -- a reduction of a factor of 1,000 compared to the \ac{rsa} accumulator approach implemented in Hyperledger Aries.
-The \ac{snark}-based approach hence allows to optimize the information that needs to be stored on the holder side.
-On the other hand, considering the example of $65$~million credentials in a single revocation list, the $15$~MB may still be considered too large to be practical.
-Fortunately, the Merkle tree based approach offers several further opportunities to optimize specific resources: If storage and computation is expensive where the revocation registry is stored (e.g., on a permissionless blockchain), it suffices to only record the changes (``witness deltas'') to the revocation registry; for instance, an update transaction would record that $m$ credentials with IDs id$_0$, ..., id$_{m-1}$ have been revoked.
-The state would then include only $\log(N)$~bits per revoked credential, where $N$ is the total number of credentials represented by the revocation registry, and not require the computation and storage of hashes, reducing the amount of information to be stored significantly.
+In our implementation, issuers assigns every credential they issue a unique revocation~ID that is stored in one of the metadata fields.
+Our approach creates a proof of non-revocation via downloading the BitString or the full Merkle tree from the issuer's server (or a blockchain) and using it to create a proof that the bit at the specific leaf and position corresponding to the credential's private revocation ID is set to~1.
+One can readily see that the number of bits required to store the Merkle tree in uncompressed form is twice the number of bits of the leaves, i.e., around 4~million bits or 0.5~MB -- a reduction of a factor of 1,000 compared to the \ac{rsa} accumulator approach implemented in \ac{aca-py}.
+The \ac{snark}-based approach hence allows us to improve the information that needs to be stored on the holder side.
+On the other hand, considering the example of $65$~million credentials in a single revocation list, the $15$~MB for storing the full tree may still be considered too large to be practical.
+Fortunately, the Merkle-tree-based approach offers several further opportunities to improve specific resource tradeoffs: If storage and computation are expensive where the revocation registry is stored (e.g., on a permissionless blockchain), it suffices to only record the changes (``witness deltas'') to the revocation registry; for instance, an update transaction would record that $m$ credentials with IDs id$_0$, ..., id$_{m-1}$ have been revoked.
+The state would then include only $\log(N)$~bits per revoked credential, where $N$ is the total number of credentials represented by the revocation registry, and not require the computation and storage of hashes, reducing the amount of accumulator-related information to be stored significantly.